top of page

 How is adult ADHD diagnosed?

-An adult ADHD diagnosis typically involves a clinical interview, developmental history, symptom assessment based on DSM-5 criteria, and evaluation of executive functioning and impairment across settings.
+An adult ADHD diagnosis typically includes a clinical interview, developmental history, DSM-5 symptom assessment, and evaluation of executive functioning and impairment across settings.

 Can ADHD be diagnosed in adulthood if it was missed in childhood?

 Yes.
-Many adults receive a diagnosis later in life, particularly those who masked symptoms or developed strong compensatory strategies.
+Many adults receive a diagnosis later in life, especially those who masked symptoms or developed strong compensatory strategies.

 What conditions can be confused with ADHD?

-Anxiety disorders, depression, trauma-related conditions, and chronic stress can overlap with ADHD symptoms.
-Careful differential diagnosis is essential.
+Anxiety, depression, trauma-related conditions, and chronic stress can overlap with ADHD symptoms.
+A careful differential diagnosis is essential.

 bottom of page